alibabadoufu/alibabadoufu.github.io/_readings/2019-12-23-Learning-Predicates-as-Functions-to-Enable-Few-shot-Scene-Graph-Prediction.md

 **During validation**:
 1. Resize each image's shorted edge to 256 pixels while keeping its aspect ratio.
 2. Crop a 224x224 region in the center
-3. Normalize RGB channels the same way as step.no 6 for training data
+3. Normalize RGB channels the same way as step no. 6 for training data

 **Weights initialization**:
 1. Both convolutional and fully-connected layers are initialized with Xavier algorithm